Our Board of Directors

 Deputy Chair & Board Member

-Fiona’s qualifications and experience as a Registered Nurse range across acute and primary health care over the past 25 years.
-This has enabled her to develop a broad understanding of the challenges and issues health professionals face on a daily basis in their practice as well as the overall challenges of the remote clinical and cultural setting.
+Fiona’s qualifications and experience as a Registered Nurse and manager range across acute and primary health care for close to 30 years.
+For 10 of those years she worked in primary health in the NT with both government and non-government organisations.
+This enabled her to develop a broad understanding of the challenges and issues health professionals face on a daily basis in their practice as well as the overall challenges of the remote clinical and cultural setting.

 Dr Nicholas Williams